This shows you how to set up a GitHub Account to use when accepting your GitHub Classroom assignments and how accepting assignments works.

 Create an account

-course/program.
-You can add additional emails to your GitHub account at any time.
+- The main email for your account.
+We recommend using your @uw email for your GitHub account for this course/program.
+You can (and should) add additional emails to your GitHub account under Settings>Email at any time.

 Accepting Assignments